Recommended external resources

 Mental health websites

-Head to Health (H2H) is a website by the Australian Department of Health that aims to help people find good mental health and wellbeing information, resources, and links to online and phone mental health services.
-These are hand-picked from Australia’s leading health providers, together in one place.
-It supports people seeking help – either for themselves or someone they care about.
+Head to Health is a website by the Australian Department of Health that aims to help people access the mental health and wellbeing services that are right for them, whether that's face-to-face, via phone, or online.
+There is information and support for people seeking help – either for yourself or someone you care about.

 headspace is the national youth mental health foundation dedicated to improving the wellbeing of young Australians (12 – 25 years).
 Their website provides information and resources on mental health, physical health, work and study support, and alcohol and other drug services.
 Support for young people and their family and friends can be accessed through this website including finding a local headspace centre, online/phone counselling service eheadspace, and the Digital Work and Study Service.